Tail Up Goat

 Restaurant in Washington, D.C., U.S.

-Tail Up Goat is a Mediterranean restaurant in Adams Morgan, Washington, D.C.
-The restaurant opened in 2016 and has received a Michelin star.
+Tail Up Goat was a Mediterranean restaurant in Adams Morgan, Washington, D.C.
+The restaurant opened in 2016 and received a Michelin star.
+The restaurant closed on December 20, 2025, which owners Jon Sybert and Jill Tyler attributed to a lack of financial sustainability for the restaurant's business model.
+They planned to open a new restaurant, Rye Bunny, with lower operating costs in the same location in 2026.

 Reception

 The restaurant has received a Michelin star.
 Frommer's rates the business 3 out of 3 stars.
 In 2016, Ann Limpert of Washingtonian magazine rated Tail Up Goat 3 out of 4 stars.